-Other income (expense) consists primarily of interest expense, financing costs, change in fair value of warrants liability and derivative liability, and other income (expense).
-Other income (expense) decreased by \$47.19 million, from \$0.20 million of other expense for the year ended December 31, 2020 to \$47.38 million in other expense for the year ended December 31, 2021.
+Other income (expense) consists primarily of interest expense, change in fair value of private warrants liability and derivative liability, change in fair value of conversion option on convertible notes, and other, net.
+Other income (expense) increased by \$0.27 million, from \$0.20 million of other expense for the year ended December 31, 2020 to \$0.07 million in other expense for the year ended December 31, 2021.